juliasmith141414/juliasmith-stemteresting/docs/ideation-and-concept-generation.md

 ### Table 1 Topics for 4th-8th Graders
 ![Table 1](Tables%20of%20ideas%20-%20Sheet1-1.png)

 From these topics we then generated several ideas that we could make an exhibit around.
-After generating these ideas, we then label if they were actuator, human interface, sensor and/or topic idea.
+After generating these ideas, we then label if they were actuator, human interface, sensor and/or topic ideas.
 Below is the list of ideas we made in a doc.
+The labeling process can be seen in Table 2.
+We then took these labeled ideas and sorted them into a ranking system.
+As a Team, we select ideas that we liked (Table 3), selected the best out of that bunch (Table 4), and then made a final decision in each category (Table 5).
+With these final decisions, we pieced together an exhibit.

 ### List of Ideas